ethereum-attestation-service/eas-docs-site/docs/purpose/the-vision.md

 ## A Trustful Tomorrow

 What does it feel like to trust today?
-Imagine you're at a your favorite city market.
+Imagine you're at your favorite city market.
 You recognize a few faces, shake hands with local vendors, and exchange stories with neighbors.
 There's a sense of community, a shared trust.
 You know who grows the best tomatoes, who bakes the freshest bread.
 It's all based on experience, recommendations, and genuine interactions relative to you.
 That's our real-world trust.

 Now, think about our online world.
 It's like stepping into a massive global market.
 Faces are hidden behind screens, and every interaction feels like a gamble.
 Can you trust that online review?
 Is that seller genuine?
 Today, it's like navigating a maze without a map.
 That's our digital trust challenge.